-Which is the best sugar options for baking?
+Which are the best sugar options for baking?

 The above sweeteners generally come in a dry or solid form, usually granulated.
 However, some sugar substitutes for baking are usually liquid.
 The four below are commonly found.

 Sticky and gooey, molasses is the dark, viscous syrup that remains after sugar is refined.
 Choose from 3 grades: